 Take action immediately

-The financial strain caused by a non-paying tenant is only exasperated if you do not immediately take action and prioritise the recovery of their rent arrears.
-The more time you wait, the less profit you are likely to make from the tenancy.
+The financial strain caused by a non-paying tenant is only exasperated if you don’t immediately take action and prioritise the recovery of rent arrears.
+The more time you wait, the less profit you will make from the tenancy.
 Reacting quickly requires the ability to identify suspected arrears before they fully develop and mitigate their impact at an early stage.
-Even if a problem seems minor at first, it can quickly develop into something more serious – several months of rent arrears will put you at a big disadvantage, eroding not only your margins but also the value of your overall investment.
+Even if a problem seems minor at first, it can quickly develop into something more serious – several months of rent arrears put you at a big disadvantage, eroding not only your margins but also the value of your overall investment.

-If you are dealing with multiple tenants in the same property, you should ask whether they are jointly and severally liable for individual rent payments (as is often the case when multiple tenants have signed the same tenancy agreement).
+If you’re dealing with multiple tenants in the same property, ask whether they’re jointly and severally liable for individual rent payments (as is often the case when multiple tenants have signed the same tenancy agreement).
 Have an open discussion with the tenants about their reasons for missing a payment, their ability to make good on the missed payment, and (if they simply cannot make the payment) their course of action moving forwards.

 Discuss short-term solutions

-Understandably, there will be cases in which the tenant is uncommunicative and defensive, making the prospect of coming to a mutual agreement less tenable.
+Understandably, there can be cases in which the tenant is uncommunicative and defensive, making the prospect of coming to a mutual agreement less tenable.
 However, when the tenant is willing and able to continue regular payments, it’s in the best interest of both parties to identify and agree upon a short-term fix.
-Of course, the landlord should make sure that any adjustments they do settle upon are formally documented and signed.
+Of course, make sure that any adjustments they do settle upon are formally documented and signed.

 Although guarantors are agreed upon in order to help prevent rent arrears and a loss of profit, they should be considered a last resort after the above negotiations – a ‘plan B’.
 Update the guarantor on your tenant’s financial situation (in writing) and remind them of their legal agreement as specified in the initial contract.
 The exact amount and terms of payment will depend on the situation, whether it’s a bulk sum or an extended payment plan.
 Ultimately, the priority should be settling on an agreement that is comfortable and efficient for both you and the guarantor in question.

-If you are a prospective landlord currently looking to purchase a new property in South West London, feel free to check out the sales we currently have available or have a chat with a member of the James Anderson team.
+If you’re a prospective landlord currently looking to purchase a new property in South West London, feel free to check out the sales we currently have available or have a chat with a member of the James Anderson team.